 • Providing incorrect financial information.
 You must disclose all of your income, assets, debts, and recent financial transactions to the court.
 If you fail to do so, leave out information, or make mistakes, the court will dismiss your case.

-• Failing to complete the pre-bankruptcy credit counseling class.You must complete an approved Ohio credit counseling class within the 180 days before your bankruptcy filing and file a certificate stating that you took this class.
+• Failing to complete the pre-bankruptcy credit counseling class.
+You must complete an approved Ohio credit counseling class within the 180 days before your bankruptcy filing and file a certificate stating that you took this class.

 • Not making your Chapter 13 plan payments.
 If you are filing for Chapter 13 bankruptcy, you must make the agreed-upon payments to the bankruptcy trustee for three to five years.
 If you get behind in payments, you must make alternative arrangements with the bankruptcy trustee to catch up.

-3) Dismissal for Bad Faith, Fraud and Abuse
+Dismissal for Bad Faith, Fraud and Abuse

 Your case may be dismissed if you show bad faith by not cooperating with the court or performing required duties, or if your case does not comply with law.
-If you are found to be committing bankruptcy fraud in any way, such as misrepresenting or not disclosing all of your income, debts and assets, your case will be dismissed.
+If you are found to be committing bankruptcy fraud in any way, such as misrepresenting or not disclosing all of your income, debts, and assets, your case will be dismissed.
 In addition, you may be subject to criminal or civil penalties, including fines, a ban on future bankruptcy filings, and jail.

-If your dismissal was based on fraud, the court will likely bar you from getting a bankruptcy discharge again for a certain period of time.
+If your dismissal was based on fraud, the court will likely bar you from getting a bankruptcy discharge again for a certain period.
 In some cases of bad faith, the court may dismiss a case with prejudice, preventing the discharge of debts in the dismissed case in a later bankruptcy.
 In addition, the court is also able to dismiss a case on its own motion if it believes that the debtor is abusing the process.

 If you are refiling for Chapter 13, you will have to qualify again.
-If you refile for Chapter 7 after a previous Chapter 13 case was dismissed, you may not be able to keep secured property you would have been able to keep under Chapter 13.
+If you refile for Chapter 7 after a previous Chapter 13 case was dismissed, you may not be able to keep the secured property you would have been able to keep under Chapter 13.

-Contact Us and Get Help
+Contact Us to Get Help with Bankruptcy Cases in Ohio

 Bankruptcy laws are complicated, and even a small mistake could result in an involuntary dismissal of your case.
 In addition, a bankruptcy that is not filed properly can leave you stuck with unexpected expenses and debts that are not resolved, or even with charges of fraud.
+With the right assistance, you can avoid these problems and keep your bankruptcy on track.

 The experienced bankruptcy lawyers at Fesenmyer Cousino Weinzimmer are dedicated to helping you through the maze of personal bankruptcy so you can obtain financial freedom.
-A free initial consultation and careful evaluation of your individual financial situation will point you in the right direction and give you the information you need.
+A free initial consultation and careful evaluation of your financial situation will point you in the right direction and give you the information you need.
 We understand what you are going through and will walk you through the process to make sure your case is not dismissed.

 Attorney Tom Fesenmyer